 One of the major areas of concern in adopting DevOps is quality assurance.
 As the QA team is unaware of the tools and practices used by DevOps for speeding up the development process and the developers choose speed many a times over security, issues like necessary scans and code checks may be skipped out.

 DevOps And Agile Quite Similar

 Agile teams depend on automated builds, continuous integration and continuous delivery.
 DevOps teams use tools with various metrics, configuration management and monitoring schemes, virtualization and cloud computing.

 Agile practices might sometimes lead to delayed deliverables, incompatible components resulting from the disparate scrums or teams and new features breaking the old ones.
 One of the important reasons for these problems is the lack of adequate communication and consistency.
 This is where DevOps can help to bring in consistency, faster delivery and smooth coordination with both amongst themselves and also the developers, operation teams & various other departmental teams.

 Agile involves cross-functional teams like a designer, tester and developer.
 DevOps takes this ahead by adding operations person who for the transition from development to deployment.
 DevOps brings in the automation of processes and thus transparency amongst the teams.

 Agile encourages how we think about development, instead of making larger changes it advocates smaller but manageable changes that eventually leads to a bigger change.
 DevOps can help bring in this cultural change within the organization, through communication and maintaining stability with flexibility.

 And Different Too!

-Agile teams generally include self-driven members who can do the job of other member of the team when required, to prevent any kind of slowdown.
-DevOps in contrary supports separate teams for development and operations of custom software solutions and the members are bounded within their teams but are updated with the frequent communication.
+Agile teams generally include self-driven members who can do the job of other members of the team when required, to prevent any kind of slowdown.
+DevOps in contrary supports separate teams for development and operations of custom software solutions and the members are bounded within their teams but are updated with frequent communication.